evoWeb/store_finder/README.md

   }
 [end]
 ```
-With the condition at the top, we can make sure that only a certain page or folder is affected by the automatic cache clearing.
+With the condition above, we can make sure that only a certain page or folder is affected by the automatic cache
+clearing.
 Please see [TYPO3 Documentation](https://docs.typo3.org/m/typo3/reference-tsconfig/main/en-us/PageTsconfig/TceMain.html#clearcachecmd) for more information.